Interested in becoming a racehorse owner but don’t know where to start?

-Common share offerings are 5% and 10% and these are available to buy outright or divided up between a syndicate until the horse is 100% sold.
+Common share offerings are 5% and 10% and these are available to buy outright or divided up between the group until the horse is 100% sold.

 A syndicate allows multiple people to purchase equal shares in a horse which cuts ownership costs, allowing more people to take part in the ownership.

-For example, five people start a syndicate and purchase 5% in a racehorse.
+For example, five people decide to form a group to purchase 5% in a racehorse.

 Each member owns 1% of the horse and also 1% of the horse’s upkeep during its career.